 Red Light Therapy for Brain Health and Cognitive Function

 Learning and memory experts like Jim Kwik use red and near infrared light therapy to improve brain function.
 Research on red light therapy and brain health is showing how natural light can improve reaction time, attention, executive function, and memory.
 [24,25]

-Learn more about the research on cognitive function and red light therapy here.
+Check out this post for more information about the cognitive function and brain health benefits of red light therapy.

 Red light therapy also shows potential for healing damaged brain tissue.
 In the first human trials, red light therapy has demonstrated major improvements in people with brain injuries like TBI and CTE.

 Red Light Therapy for Weight Loss, Body Fat, and Cellulite

 Initial studies on red light therapy and fat reduction, weight loss, and improving the appearance of cellulite have shown some encouraging results.
 [26,27,28,29] However, research is in its early stages, and red light therapy is not approved by the FDA for weight loss.
 Some leading trainers and fitness experts like Drew Manning, author of Fit2Fat2Fit and host of the hit TV show, use red light therapy for body fat and weight management.

 Who Uses Red Light Therapy?

 In addition to the growing number of people using red light therapy devices in their home, red light therapy systems can be found in many professional and clinical settings:

 Skincare Professionals: Red light therapy is a popular skin treatment among Hollywood celebrities for anti-aging, and it’s used by leading skincare professionals like estheticians and dermatologists to treat skin conditions and promote collagen production.